pimcore/customer-data-framework/doc/04_Cronjobs.md

 ### Mailchimp status sync
 Should run as a night job.
 Synchronizes status updates from Mailchimp to Pimcore if webhook calls failed.
 This is important to ensure data integrity also when the system is down for several hours.
 Setup a Pimcore user name (e.g. mailchimp-cli) in the CMF config - this user will be visible in the versions history (see [Configuration](Configuration.md)).
+The CLI user needs no special rights - it's just needed to identify the updates in the versions history.
 ```
 * * * * * php /home/project/www/bin/console.php cmf:newsletter-sync -m > /home/project/www/log/cmf-mailchimp-status-sync-lastrun.log
 ```